 Battery-Viewer Intelligent Battery Monitor 12V and 24V

-INTRODUCING BATTERY-VIEWER, THE MOST ACCURATE MULTI-CHANNEL BATTERY MONITOR FOR BOATS AND RVs
+INTRODUCING BATTERY-VIEWER, THE MOST ACCURATE MULTI-CHANNEL BATTERY MONITOR AVAILABLE FOR BOATS AND RVs

-Scheiber's remarkable Battery Viewer leverages a unique battery monitoring technology, which is supplied by Scheiber as standard OEM equipment on Beneteau, CNB, Lagoon, Jeanneau, Monte Carlo, and other production and custom yachts.
+Scheiber's remarkable Battery Viewer leverages a unique battery monitoring technology.
+This is the same unit supplied by Scheiber as standard OEM equipment on Beneteau, CNB, Lagoon, Jeanneau, Monte Carlo, Prestige, and other production and custom yachts.
 It is now available for the aftermarket as a complete kit known as the Battery Viewer.

 The Battery Viewer is a battery monitoring system designed for multiple batteries or battery banks.
 It is meant to be deployed as a system to monitor the batteries, and to alert and guide the user regarding relevant and critical data for managing charging.
 It can monitor and manage up to six (6) batteries simultaneously in real-time.